oceanprotocol/ocean-node/docs/env.md

 - `RATE_DENY_LIST`: Blocked list of IPs and peer IDs.
 Example: `"{ \"peers\": [\"16Uiu2HAkuYfgjXoGcSSLSpRPD6XtUgV71t5RqmTmcqdbmrWY9MJo\"], \"ips\": [\"127.0.0.1\"] }"`
 - `MAX_REQ_PER_SECOND`: Number of requests per second allowed by the same client.
 Example: `3`
 - `MAX_CHECKSUM_LENGTH`: Define the maximum length for a file if checksum is required (Mb).
 Example: `10`
+- `IS_BOOTSTRAP`: Is this node to be used as bootstrap node or not.
+Default is `false`.

 ## Logs